NBA Trade Rumors: Will Cavs Kevin Love, Carmelo Anthony Trade Happen?

 — NBC Sports (@NBCSports) February 11, 2017

-In comparison of the two players involved in a possible Cavs trade, Cleveland would be losing five rebounds per game, but gaining a player who has played in more games this season and has better scoring and assists averages this season.
+In comparison of the two players involved in a possible Cavs trade, Cleveland would be losing five rebounds per game, but gaining a player who has played in more games this season and has better scoring and assist averages this season.

-The Cavs making a trade for Anthony might make James happy, but even after all of that in favor of a possible trade of two top NBA players, the question still remains: Is it the right decision for the Cavs to make this far into the season?
+The Cavs making a trade for Anthony might make James happy, but even after all of that, the question still remains: Is it the right decision for the Cavs to make this far into the season?

 The longer the season goes, the less likely a Cavs trade for Anthony will happen, which at this point of the NBA calendar might just be best for the rest of this season if the trade were to involve Love.
 Adding Anthony would make the Cavs a very solid team, but does having Love in the playoffs make them better?

-By the time the Cavs have a game with the current second-place Celtics, the NBA trade deadline will have passed and the NBA trade rumors will also be over, and a trade decision on Love will have been made.
+By the time the Cavs have a game with the current second-place Celtics, the NBA trade deadline will have passed, and a trade decision on Love will have been made.

 .@KevinLove has posted double-doubles in 4 straight games.